St. Laurent Shopping Centre

-St. Laurent Centre (French: Centre St-Laurent) is a shopping mall located in Ottawa, Ontario, Canada.
+The St. Laurent Shopping Centre (French: Centre St-Laurent) is a shopping mall located in Ottawa, Ontario, Canada.
 It is owned and operated by Morguard REIT.
 The shopping mall is located just north of Highway 417 at the corner of St. Laurent Boulevard and Coventry Road.

 The mall opened in October 1967 housing 50 retailers with Simpson-Sears (later Sears), Freimans and Dominion as original anchors.
 Sears was the last original anchor to leave the mall, closing on January 8, 2018 due to bankruptcy of the chain.
-Hudsons Bay is currently the mall's oldest anchor tenant, having purchased Freimans in December 1971 and rebranding the store to The Bay in June 1973.
-On March 13, 1991, The Bay moved to its current two level location as part of a mall expansion.
+Hudson's Bay was the mall's oldest anchor tenant, having purchased Freimans in December 1971 and rebranding the store to The Bay in June 1973.
+On March 13, 1991, The Bay moved to its last two-level location as part of a mall expansion.
 It is adjacent to the former space of The Bay and 50% larger.
 The former store was converted to a food court, office space, and other retailers.
 The mall is also anchored by Toys "R" Us.